cagnulein/QZCompanionNordictrackTreadmill/README.md

 -   QZ Companion is not affected by Android or iFit updates.
 It continues to auto-start and run in the background after all iFit and Android updates.

--   QZ Companion communicates directly with QZ, so you can use it with Zwift but also with QZs many unique features - such as \...

 -   You can use flexible equipment startup sequences - e.g. start your treadmill first, HRM monitor second, QZ app third, Zwift last, or